SiteSupra/sitesupra-docs/docs/database_and_audit.rst

         $container->getApplication()->setConfigurationSection('framework', $frameworkConfiguration);
     }

-So again - feel free to alter any configurations during package injection phase (since actual entity managers and subscribers are set up only in finishing phase).
+You can freely alter any configurations during package injection phase (since actual entity managers and subscribers are set up only in finishing phase).

-Internal entities and SupraId
+Internal Entities and SupraId
 -----------------------------

 Doctrine, by itself, is a very sensitive system.
-For example, it does not like when we're trying to persist entity that already has id, or restore entities with pre-set foreign keys, and so on - but SiteSupra's versioning, based on EntityAudit, does exactly that!
+For example, it does not like when you are trying to persist entity that already has id or restore entities with pre-set foreign keys, and so on.
+However, SiteSupra's versioning, based on EntityAudit, does exactly that!
 Therefore, we are using:

-* a custom type, called ``supraId20`` (use ``@Column(type="supraId20")``), that's currently just a 20 letter string
+* A custom type, called ``supraId20`` (use ``@Column(type="supraId20")``), that's currently just a 20 letter string;
-* a custom base entity ``Supra\Package\Cms\Entity\Abstraction\Entity``, which is a ``@MappedSuperclass``, and provides base methods like ``regenerateId``, ``__clone`` etc
+* A custom base entity ``Supra\Package\Cms\Entity\Abstraction\Entity``, which is a ``@MappedSuperclass``, and provides base methods like ``regenerateId``, ``__clone`` etc.

-SiteSupra Id contains twenty symbols, and looks like "018dusx9903wosockckg", where:
+SiteSupra Id contains twenty symbols and looks like "018dusx9903wosockckg", where:

-* first 9 symbols contain timestamp, converted to base36 (to be honest, we do not use standard unix timestamps, out base date is 16 Dec 2011, 11:33:05 - that's when supraId was introduced)
+* First 9 symbols contain timestamp converted to base36 (to be honest, we do not use standard unix timestamps, our base date is 16 Dec 2011, 11:33:05 - that's when supraId was introduced);
-* second two symbols contains internal counter of entities persisted in current session
+* Next two symbols contains internal counter of entities persisted in current session;
-* trailing 9 symbols are just a randomly generates suffix
+* Trailing 9 symbols are just a randomly generates suffix.

 .. note::

     This is expected to be refactored to @GeneratedValue(strategy="CUSTOM") and @CustomIdGenerator(class="...") soon

-EntityAudit and versioning
+EntityAudit and Versioning
 --------------------------

-SiteSupra's versioning is almost completely based on EntityAudit library - see `respective documentation <https://github.com/simplethings/EntityAudit>`_.
+SiteSupra's versioning is almost completely based on EntityAudit library.
+For more inforamtion refer to `respective documentation <https://github.com/simplethings/EntityAudit>`_.
-We are not overriding anything there, so this should be enough if you need to implement auditing of your project entities.
+We do not override anything there, so this should be enough if you need to implement auditing of your project entities.